Thewbi/tiger/chap3/README.md

 exp .
 ```

-or it can shift then reduce 2 + 3 into exp and then reduce 1 + exp into exp
+or it can shift twice, then reduce 2 + 3 into exp and then reduce 1 + exp into exp

 ```
 1 + 2 + .
 3